 The amateur swing trader take their inevitable trading losses and subsequent draw-downs personally.
 They take it as a hit to their ego and will attach personal significance to what is just an everyday fact; not all trades are going to work out.

-Small losses should be expected and it’s vital that you don’t take them personally.
 What is important however, is keeping your losses small.
 You cannot allow any loss to grow into a big one.
 You accomplish this following disciplined swing trading strategies with optimal position sizing that is designed to protect capital.

 Disappointment Is Natural

 It is perfectly natural for the trader to feel disappointed and upset after experiencing a draw-down from a failed trade.
 Real money has been lost.

 While its reasonable to feel disappointed, the worst thing you can do is take it personally and get angry at the market.